Colitis can have numerous causes, from infection to inflammatory bowel disease, drug interactions, and allergic reactions.

-Colitis is a general term for the inflammation of the inner lining of the colon, which is your large intestine.
+Colitis is a general term for the inflammation of the colon’s inner lining, which is your large intestine.
 There are different types of colitis categorized by cause.
 Infections, poor blood supply, and parasites can all cause an inflamed colon.

 If you have an inflamed colon, you’ll likely have abdominal pain, cramping, and diarrhea.

-There are a few different types of colitis and other conditions that can cause colon inflammation.
+There are a few types of colitis and other conditions that can cause colon inflammation.

-Infectious colitis can be caused by viruses, bacteria, and parasites.
+Viruses, bacteria, and parasites can cause infectious colitis.
 A person who has infectious colitis will have diarrhea and fever, and a stool sample that tests positive for enteropathogens such as:

 Depending on the cause of the infection, infectious colitis may be contracted from contaminated water, foodborne illnesses, or poor hygiene.